 A consultation with a Bupa doctor to discuss the results of your scan.
 This will be scheduled about a week after your scan to allow the results to be processed in time for your consultation.

-^ We may record or monitor our calls.Bupa health assessments are provided by Bupa Occupational Health Limited.
+^ We may record or monitor our calls.Bupa health and wellbeing plans are provided by Bupa Occupational Health Limited.
 Registered in England and Wales No. 631336.
 Registered office: 1 Angel Court, London, EC2R 7HJ.